 Examples of Work Performed

-- These examples are not intended to be all inclusive.
-Other related duties may be assigned as needed.
+- These examples are not intended to be all-inclusive.
+Other related duties and responsibilities may be assigned as needed.

 Requirements of Work

-- Ability to develop and maintain effective working relationships with associates, other employees, representatives of other organizations, City officials, and the public.
+- Ability to develop and maintain effective working relationships with associates, employees of other Departments, representatives of other organizations, and the public.

-- An employee will not pose a direct threat to the health or safety of other individuals in the workplace.
+- An employee shall not pose a direct threat to the health or safety of other individuals in the workplace.